azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 Our focus during this blog is **Azure Cloud**, so we will dive further into the *Azure Cloud Config Review* capabilities.
 A rich set of *Nuclei Templates* that is already available for us.

+You can start a full *Config Review* by executing a *predefined scanning profile* called *azure-cloud-config*.

+{{< alert >}}
-You can start a full *Config Review* by using a profile called *azure-cloud-config*.
-Take notice this required you to have enough system resources to process and can be a little bit too much, so don't run this on Production environments.
+Extra attention is needed, since executing this profile requires you to have enough system resources to process and can be a little bit too much, so don't run this on Production environments.
+{{< /alert >}}

-Additional you may want to include code execution and self-contained scripts.
+To maximize the number of *Nuclei Templates* that are executed, you may want to include *code execution* and *self-contained script* parameters.

 ```
  azure-cloud-config [-code] [-esc]